Gencay Gürün: Theatre

 In 1976, the couple returned to Ankara, and in 1979 Gencay Gürün began serving in the Turkish State Theatres as the secretary general and the chief dramaturge.
-In 1984, she moved to İstanbul to serve as general art director of Istanbul City Theatres.
+In 1984, she moved to Istanbul to serve as general art director of Istanbul City Theatres.
 In 1994, she retired from the public service.
 The next year, Gürün founded her own theatre "Tiyatro İstanbul".
 In her theatre, she was both a translator and director.